 Then we see the true impact when it all goes wrong.
 This is like having your cake and eating it too (which we all know isn’t supposed to be plausible).

 So customers are having their cake and eating it too.
 They have critical, yet cheap services.
-Once a convenience, they have transformed to lifelines and they way we service manage them hasn’t.
+Once a convenience, they have transformed to lifelines and the way we service to manage them hasn’t.

 And if you took my service manager course, you’ll know that this situation will likely exist forever, because its really a matter of balance.
 Balancing the level of support response, redundancy and well, perfection, with cost, competitiveness and well reality.